Clickport

 In cognitive psychology, this is called cognitive offloading: using external tools (the clipboard) to reduce mental effort.
 Rather than memorizing a product name, price, or quote, the user offloads it.
 The clipboard becomes an extension of working memory.
 The act of copying is, quite literally, the visitor saying: this is worth remembering.

 For affiliate publishers, this matters enormously.
 A visitor who copies "Sony WH-1000XM5" from your headphone review is actively comparison shopping.
-Baymard Institute's qualitative usability research documented that shoppers copy product names specifically to price-compare on Amazon and Google Shopping.
-This behavior is most common for products priced above $50.
-A 2014 study in the Journal of Consumer Research found that 62% of online shoppers visit two or more sites before purchasing.
-The clipboard is the bridge between those sites.
+Usability research consistently shows shoppers copy product names to price-compare across sites, particularly for products above $50.
+The clipboard is the bridge between your page and the purchase decision.

 And yet, in the standard list of micro-conversions tracked by analytics tools, text copying is absent.
-First Page Sage's ranked list of 12 micro-conversions does not include it.
-No analytics platform measures it by default.
+It does not appear in any major analytics framework's default metric set.

 The gap between "visited" and "about to buy"